 Chapter 9 - Compunction Space Junction, What's Your Major Malfunction? (page 1 of 10)

-(This chapter is only available to lifetime members.)
+(This chapter is only available to premium members.)

 Having bechorltingly completed the shortest chapter in what was sure to eventually become my rememboirs, I was free to move on to the matter of our journey at hand.
 It was perfect timing since we had just pulled up to launch spot 411, where our wet Magnotorocket had been gleaned clean of all its mucous, fur, endangered bird feathers and ultramung to reveal the technological thing of beauty that had lurked so unpresumingly beneath that thick surface of outlandish nastiness and gut twisting stench.